krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-12-async-manual.md

 ![alt text](/assets/async-demos/threads-1.png "flames")

-You may see that such a flame graph is not really complicated.
-In real life such use cases like thread creation look similar to this one.
-The code responsible for that thread creation:
+This flame graph is not really complicated.
+But it is only a small example.
+In real life such flame graphs are larger.

+The code responsible for the thread creation observed in the flame graph is the following:

 ```java
 @SneakyThrows